SamiCh246/Food-Order-Predictor/README.md

 ## Exploratory Data Analysis (EDA)

-- Conducted EDA to understand the distribution and biases in the data.
+- Conducted EDA to understand the distribution and biases in the data
-- Visualized feature distributions and interactions with the target variable.
+- Visualized feature distributions and interactions with the target variable
-- Provided insights into the data's patterns and correlations.
+- Provided insights into the data's patterns and correlations

 ## Implications